-Soulcial Trust collaborates with XLability Association to implement disability awareness and adaptable sports development programmes in Siem Reap and New Delhi.
+Soulcial Trust collaborates with XLability Association to implement disability awareness and adaptive sports development programmes in Siem Reap and New Delhi.
 We strongly believe that sports and education are fundamental for drawing people with disabilities into the fabric of society.
 Often viewed as outcasts or unrecognised for their strength of character, our goal is to empower the community of people with disabilities through the values, challenges, and ethics of athletics’ inclusive, team-oriented culture.
 We intend to break the cycle of isolation that too often characterises the lives of people with physical disabilities, especially in low income and rural communities.

-XLability enables people with disabilities to become more autonomous.
+Through sports, XLability enables people with disabilities to become more autonomous.
 It strives to improve accessibility and promote public awareness for disability issues to remove the inequality and exclusion they face every day.

 Disability Education Course